kristen-schneider-tempus/BFXA-5507_bips_run/README.md

     tr -d '"' |
     tr -d ',')"

+# search for data product rfnd-combined-myb-expression-features by using the nexflowSessionId as the workflow
 dataProductID="$(dps search --metadata workflow-id=$record -m type=rfnd-combined-myb-expression-features |
     grep '"id":' |
     head -n 1 |